 The most common household cleaner which works when you want to clean nickel silver is vinegar.
 White vinegar is best and even the kind you put on your food might work well with your nickel silver.
 Just put a little on the cloth you use to clean and use it directly on the nickel silver.

 Generally, objects made of German silver are accessories: earrings, bracelets, etc. If the piece has nickel silver, but also has some kind of precious stone, mineral or other metal in it, consult a specialist who can tell you what to do in each case.
 Every mineral is different and so what might clean one may end up damaging another.

 Always use precaution, wash the objects after cleaning with distilled water and use gloves if you clean nickel silver with a corrosive substance.

-If you'd like to read similar articles to How to Clean Nickel Silver, we recommend you browse around our Hobbies & Science category.
+If you want to read similar articles to How to Clean Nickel Silver, we recommend you visit our Hobbies & Science category.

 - Keep in mind that if you use the same substance that you use to clean silver, your Nickel silver objects may get damaged.

 - Consult a professional or specialised centre if in doubt.